pkuszn/pracownia-jezykow-skryptowych/python/README.md

 # Description

-Rasa based chabot used to handle restaurant orders.
-To avoid some spelling mistakes, chatbot has a simple generator to correct typos.
+Rasa based chabot used to handle restaurant orders

 # Usage